-IT Support 101: DNS Records
+IT Support 101: What are DNS Records?

 DNS or domain name server.
 It may seem not very easy because it is.
 Technically, of course.
 Managing it or administrating, it is simple.
 Anyone can do it, but it is a skill.
 You can go through a wizard and have it done, no big deal.
 But there are other uses of your DNS records.
 We are sure you are familiar with the big names such as GoDaddy and Host Gator.
 Our simple tutorial here or explanation aims to help you better understand the relevance and importance of types of DNS records to your needs.
 If done right, it is an SEO boost for your web page.
 One mistake would penalize your SEO in one way or the other.